Analysis | Who won and who lost in the Trump economy

 In fact, as jobs numbers released on Friday morning show, employment is again sliding downward.
 Observers expected a small increase in employment in December; instead, the country shed another 140,000 jobs.

 There are now more than 10 million people out of work, consistent with the figure for November.
-A large percentage of those who are unemployed are permanently unemployed, different than the immediate surge in job losses, which were temporary layoffs.
+A large percentage of those who are unemployed are permanently unemployed, different from the immediate surge in job losses, which were temporary layoffs.
 The number of permanently unemployed people dropped slightly in December, but remains far higher than at any point of Trump’s presidency before February.

 Over the course of Trump’s presidency — comparing the number of adults working each month with the number working in January 2017 — employment grew at a steady rate.
 Until March, that is, when the pandemic restrictions began to kick in.
 In February, employment during Trump’s term in office had increased by 4.3 percent relative to January 2017; by December it had fallen 1.5 percent.